Will the Surevue contact lenses be discontinued?

-Reply: First of all, I would recommend finding out the reason of your vascularization.
-It could be incorrect usage or that the Surevue. lenses weren’t picked properly.
+First of all, I would recommend finding out the reason of your vascularization.
+It could be incorrect usage of the Surevue.
+Maybe the lenses weren’t picked properly.
 If the vascularization really is mild, I would recommend a completely new type of lenses.
 The important thing is that contact lenses fit you in all aspects (high oxygen permeability is not the most important part) and that the eye exam is done properly.

 Can I switch from Air Optix lenses to Air Optix Aqua?

-Reply: Air Optix Aqua are an enhanced version of the current Air Optix Aqua with the same parameters, that’s why there’s no need for a new eye exam.
+Air Optix Aqua are an enhanced version of the old ones, with the same parameters, that’s why there’s no need for a new eye exam.
 Thanks to their Aqua moisturising system, they have 30 % better wettability and are more resistant against lipid sediments.